-Active Clock Domains Oscillators Wake-up Sources es
+Active Clock Domains Oscillators Wake-up Sources

-Sleep Mode cik {cpu} CIK {FLASH} cik {io} clk {ADC} Main Clock Source Enabled INT0 and Pin Change SPM/ EEPROM Ready ADC Other I/O Watchdog Interrupt
+Sleep Mode clk cpU CIK FLASH cik io clk ADC Main Clock Source Enabled INT0 and Pin Change SPM/ EEPROM Ready ADC Other I/O Watchdog Interrupt

 Idle Х Х X Х Х Х Х Х

-ADC noise Reduction Х X X (1) Х Х Х
+ADC noise reduction Х X X (1) Х Х Х

 Power-down X (1) Х

 Stand-by (2) Х X (1)

-- 1. For INT0, only level interrupt. - 2.
-Only recommended with external crystal or resonator selected as clock source
+Notes: 1.
+For INT0, only level interrupt.

+2. Only recommended with external crystal or resonator selected as clock source

 To enter any of the three sleep modes, the SE bit in MCUCR must be written to logic one and a SLEEP instruction must be executed.
-The SM1..0 bits in the MCUCR register select which sleep mode (idle, ADC noise reduction, standby or power-down) will be activated by the SLEEP instruction.
+The SM1..0 bits in the MCUCR register select which sleep mode (idle, ADC noise reduction, standby or powerdown) will be activated by the SLEEP instruction.
 See Table 15-2 on page 47 for a summary.

 If an enabled interrupt occurs while the MCU is in a sleep mode, the MCU wakes up.
 The MCU is then halted for four cycles in addition to the start-up time, executes the interrupt routine, and resumes execution from the instruction following SLEEP.
-The contents of the register file and SRAM are unaltered when vector.
+The contents of the register file and SRAM are unaltered when the device wakes up from sleep.
+If a reset occurs during sleep mode, the MCU wakes up and executes from the reset vector.